Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

     }
     ```

-1. For the remaining two resources, Key Vault & Log Analytics Workspace, apply the same steps as we did for the storage account.
+1. For the remaining two resources, Key Vault & Log Analytics Workspace, apply the same steps as you did for the storage account.

 1. To also get some insights into the resources that are deployed, let's add some outputs as well.
 To do so, add the following lines to the end of the file: